ASU-EGR314-2025-S-310/ASU-EGR314-2025-S-310.github.io/docs/index.md

 ## Preparation Date

-Our project will be presented during the Innovation Showcase May 2nd 2025 at 3 to 5 PM.
+Our project will be presented during the Innovation Showcase May 2nd 2025 at 10 am to 1 PM.
 The location for this is the Sundevil Fitness Center on ASU's Polytechnic Campus.
 Arizona State University, Dr. Nichols, Spring 2025, 1/15/2025

 ## Project Milestone Dates